Manual Multi-Timeframe Analysis vs Confluence Tools: What Actually Scales in 2026

 Who should stay manual (for now)

-- You trade 1–2 markets and you truly have time
+- You trade 1–2 markets and truly have time

-- You enjoy discretionary trading and you stay disciplined
+- You enjoy discretionary trading and stay disciplined

-- You already have a strict “no-trade” rule and follow it
+- You already follow a strict no-trade rule

 Who benefits most from confluence tools